 - ½ ounce dark rum to float

-- 1 lime wedge for garnish
+- 1 wedge lime for garnish

-- 1 cocktail cherry for garnish
+- 1 whole cocktail cherry for garnish

-- 1 fresh mint sprig for garnish
+- 1 sprig fresh mint for garnish

 instructions